Post three of three, in section For Teachers

 It is better if any decisions or plans are created in collaboration with the person who is having the experience, if that is possible.

-- Connection – does this person have someone they can trust who they can connect to?
-Ideally this is someone they can share at least some of their experiences with and they trust to be able to support them in making good decisions.
+- Connection: does this person have someone they can trust who they can connect to?
+Ideally, this is someone they can share at least some of their experiences with and they trust to be able to support them in making good decisions.

-- Recovery plan – what does this person need to get back to a stable base?
+- Recovery plan: what does this person need to get back to a stable base?
 Do they feel like a recovery is possible and meaningful for themselves?

-- Space for self expression – does this person have somewhere where they can talk about and process their experiences in a free and helpful way?
+- Space for self-expression: does this person have somewhere where they can talk about and process their experiences in a free and helpful way?
 Examples might be art therapy or imaginal practices.

-- Rest and nourishment – can this person take enough time to rest deeply?
-Do they have access to things that will nourish them in their recovery, for example calm environments, body work and access to nature.
+- Rest and nourishment: can this person take enough time to rest deeply?
+Do they have access to things that will nourish them in their recovery, for example, calm environments, body work, and access to nature?

-- Meaning making – does this person have access to non-judgemental and open-minded spaces or information that supports them to integrate their experiences in a healthy, holistic, empowered and humble way.
+- Meaning-making: does this person have access to non-judgemental and open-minded spaces or information that supports them to integrate their experiences in a healthy, holistic, empowered, and humble way?

 Each of these check points has a whole world of information that could be included in it, but hopefully this gives a sensible place to start considering what is happening and what is needed in any given situation.

-Depending on what paradigm and social community you are in, will depend on whether you and people around you are more likely to relate to psychosis from a medical perspective or a spiritual perspective.
+Depending on what paradigm and social community you are in, it will depend on whether you and the people around you are more likely to relate to psychosis from a medical perspective or a spiritual perspective.

-Both have benefits and downsides and I have written a short list of these below.
+Both have benefits and downsides, and I have written a short list of these below.

 Medicalisation